epigeneticstoocean/AE17_Cvirginica_MolecularResponse/01B_DNAm_processing.md

 * Trimmed and QCed files from `Step 1`
 * Bisulfite converted genome from `Step 2`

+### Output

+* You will create a series of cytosine reports that will be stored in the designated output folder.
+These will be used in the next step to make the count matrices and perform the differential methylation.

 ### Code

 **Core functions for single samples**